jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Movanic Deva.md

 RacialMods: +4 Perception
 Languages: Celestial, Draconic, Infernal; truespeech
 SQ:
+SpecialAbilities:
+  Nature's Pacifism (Ex): >
-SpecialAbilities: Nature's Pacifism (Ex) Animals and plant creatures do not willingly attack a movanic deva, though they can be forced to do so by magic.
+    Animals and plant creatures do not willingly attack a movanic deva, though they can be forced to do so by magic.
 If the deva attacks a plant or animal, its protection against that creature ends.
   Protected Life Force (Ex): >
     Movanic devas are never harmed by positive-dominant or negative-dominant planar traits.
 SpellsKnown: